-The total OPEB liability at December 31, 2020 was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified.
+The total OPEB liability at December 31, 2021, as determined by an actuarial valuation as of January 1, 2021, was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified.
+The total OPEB liability was rolled forward by the actuary using updated procedures to December 31, 2021, including updating the discount rate at December 31, 2021, as noted below.

 Actuarial cost method Entry-age normal

 Actuarial value of assets Fair value

 Inflation 2.25%

-Discount rate 2.12%
+Discount rate 2.06%

 Healthcare cost trend rates 7.70% initial 5.00% ultimate

-The discount rate was based on the S&P Municipal Bond 20 year high-grade rate index rate for tax exempt general obligation municipal bonds rated AA or better at December 31, 2020.
+The discount rate was based on the S&P Municipal Bond 20 year high-grade rate index rate for tax exempt general obligation municipal bonds rated AA or better at December 31, 2021.